 1.0 EXECUTIVE SUMMARY

-As the leading social media company in the world, Facebook Inc. can reverse it’s currently decline in the number of clients and remain competitive in the social media industry.
-Facebook Inc. boasts of 1.6 billion users worldwide and is the leading social media organization around the globe (Smith, 2014).
+As the leading social media company in the world, Facebook Inc. can reverse it’s current decline in the number of clients and remain competitive in the social media industry.
+Facebook Inc. boasts of 1.6 billion users worldwide and is the leading social media organization around the globe (Smith, 2014 [what are the statistics for the current year?
+Source incorrectly cited]).
 Despite the fact that users are shifting to competitor’s products, employment of the right strategies can re-establish customer loyalty and lure more targeted consumers aged between 18 and 35.
 The research conducted has established that the company is capable of maintaining its current market leadership due to various reasons.
-Firstly, technology is consistently advancing providing consumers with convenient and efficient means to interact and communicate (Smith, 2014).
+Firstly, technology is consistently advancing providing consumers with convenient and efficient means to interact and communicate (Smith, 2014 [this source is cited incorrectly; should be Smith et al]).
 Individuals from different cultures and backgrounds are embracing social media as an effective means of communication.
 Social media is facing fewer restrictions in many nations.
 Social media is a growing e-commerce tool that is widely used by businesses and consumers to sell and purchase products.
 Facebook is a widely recognized brand hence investing in intense and aggressive marketing is not required (Shih, 2016).

 2.0 INTRODUCTION

 There is no doubt that Facebook Inc. is arguably the leading social media network in the globe.
-However, due to the entry of other players in the industry, there has been a decline of Facebook users.
-Therefore, due to the recent and current decline in the number of Facebook consumers, the company has considered our group suitable to carry out an evaluation of the strategies that can be undertaken to revive its market leadership position.
+However, due to the entry of other players in the industry, there has been a decline of Facebook users. [you need to support this claim] Therefore, due to the recent and current [2014?] decline in the number of Facebook consumers, the company has considered our group suitable to carry out an evaluation of the strategies that can be undertaken to revive its market leadership position.
 Therefore, the group conducted a study to determine suitable strategies to reverse the decline, lure new customers and maintain consumer loyalty.
 Facebook is a global entity; it operates in almost all countries across the globe.
 Competition has become stiff due to innovations and the growing number of social media companies in the global setting.
 The company is a recognized brand image both in the United States and other continents such as Europe, South America, Asia, Africa and Australia (Shih, 2016).

-This report aims at covering numerous factors that will lead to reviving the market leadership position of Facebook Inc. These strategies include mergers, product diversification, product development, market development, Consistent focus on user experience, new means of monetization and acquisition.
-This study will involve the management at Facebook Inc. Social media consumers in America and across the globe.
-Most of the research will be conducted through the web because consumers of social media products and services are located globally.
-Contrary to many existing opinions, we believe that the company is able to revive itself by applying the right market strategies and developing customer products that are able to attract retain its clients.
+This report aims at covering numerous factors that will lead to reviving the market leadership position of Facebook Inc. These strategies include mergers, product diversification, product development, market development, consistent focus on user experience, new means of monetization and acquisition.
+This study will involve the management [it will?] at Facebook Inc. Social media consumers in America and across the globe.
+Most of the research has been conducted through the web because consumers of social media products and services are located globally.
+Contrary to many existing opinions, we believe [this statement needs to be documented/supported; what are the “contrary opinions”?
+Who holds these opinions?] that the company is able to revive itself by applying the right market strategies and developing customer products that are able to attract retain its clients.

 3.0 PROBLEM STATEMENT

 As one of the major social media corporations, which also provide social networking services, Facebook has recently experienced a decline in its total number of users.
-This research aims at establishing strategies that can be applied to reverse this decline for the company to remain relevant in the current social media industry.
+[You do not support/document this claim] This research aims at establishing strategies that can be applied to reverse this decline for the company to remain relevant in the current social media industry.

 4.0 PROJECT QUALIFICATION